MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

 When working with strings, when pushing data into internal buffer with `push` method, we can specify encoding using which the string is converted into buffer.
 When client decodes with `read` it needs to convert to string using same encoding type.

 It's possible to overwrite `_destroy` method of the readable stream, and possible error is provided as a first, and callback as a second argument.
 If callback is invoked with error, internally `error` event is also emitted.
+Readable stream is destroyed if `null` is pushed to the buffer, and the buffer is emptied.

 Readable's `_read` method is called when first request for the data is done.
 Request for data can be done in two ways: